jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 **This is not production ready, the LLM can generate hallucinations, and one to one mapping between source like ksqlDB or Spark to Flink is sometime not the best approach.** We expect that this agentic solution could be a strong foundation for better results, and can be enhanced over time.

 The implementation use the OpenAI SDK, so different LLM models can be used, as soon as they support OpenAI.
-The `qwen2.5-coder` model can be used locally using Ollama on Mac M3 Pro with 36GB RAM.
-Other models like the more recent `qwen3-coder` is giving better results.
-However, since it requires 512GB of RAM, it must be accessed remotely.
-The same applies to the new KimiAI K2 model.
+The `qwen3:30b` model can be used locally using Ollama on Mac M3 Pro with 36GB RAM.
+Other models running remotely and supporting OpenAI APIs may be used.

 ## Migration Context